E-Resource Center: John Jay College of Criminal Justice: City University of NY

 • Allow for some wait time between asking a question and requesting an answer.
 To make the wait time effective, try to prevent outspoken students from blurting out the answer.

-• Call on the NNES student if you notice such behavioral clues as half-raising the hand or making brief eye contact.
+• Call on an NNES student if you notice such behavioral clues as half-raising a hand or making brief eye contact.
 This behavior may indicate that the student would like to answer but is hesitant.

 • Divide the class into small groups.
 NNES students will be more likely to voice their ideas in a smaller, less threatening setting.
 Click here for more tips on how to conduct group-work successfully.